 Thursday, June 11, 2009

-Minneapolis, MN - The Minneapolis City Council agreed to pay $367,000 to settle legal claims brought by Paula Ybarra, who was horribly attacked last year by dogs that the city had declared dangerous but not confiscated.
+Minneapolis, MN - The Minneapolis City Council agreed to pay $367,000 to settle legal claims brought by Paula Ybarra, who was horribly attacked last year by dogs that the city had declared dangerous but had not confiscated.
 Ybarra, who nearly died and continues to be at risk for a stroke due to severe throat injuries, sued the city on behalf of herself and two daughters.

 Ybarra still has a lawsuit pending against the owner of the dogs, Thomas Mohrbacker.
 This suit scheduled to go to trial next spring, but the City Council agreed to a settlement on Friday.
 "We all agreed it was the right thing to do.
 We all recognized that this was a profound human tragedy," said Council Member Paul Ostrow, in whose ward the attack occurred.
 Ybarra's attorney, Kurtis Greenley, said Ybarra is "very pleased."